Visit our Genealogy page for general information about our holdings.

 - How do I order copies of rolls of microfilm?

-A. Footnote.com is a subscription-based firm that provides access to digital copies of select records from the National Archives.
-Courtesy access to Footnote.com is available through any of the National Archives' public access computers.
-Learn more information about the National Archives partnership with Footnote.com.
+A. Fold3.com is a subscription-based firm that provides access to digital copies of select records from the National Archives.
+Courtesy access to Fold3.com is available through any of the National Archives' public access computers.
+Learn more information about the National Archives partnership with Fold3.com (formerly Footnote).

 Q. Do I need to make an appointment to use a microfilm reader?